GE trumpets 40-year jet engine venture to bolster Alstom bid

 Immelt "stressed that CFM is an excellent example of co-operation", the person said, asking not to be identified.

-By doing so, he not only boasted of GE's French credentials in the face of a rival offer from Germany's Siemens (SIEGn.DE).
+By doing so, he not only boasted of GE's French credentials in the face of a rival offer from Germany's Siemens.

 He also implicitly addressed French concerns over "economic sovereignty" by comparing his bid to a previous episode in which the United States agreed to share its own sensitive technology.